How To Survive the Early MorningFebruary 22, 2019

 I gained my composure, smiled and said, “Well you are a Susie and I am a Susan so we should be a good fit!
 But I must tell you it is not going to be easy,” explaining my story.

-I didn’t need a shoe salesman who was a brand specialist.
-I needed a saleswoman with compassion and resilience.
+One day I met a saleswoman with compassion and resilience.
 It took over an hour to fit my foot!
-She never stopped trying.
-She always smiled.
-She was encouraging and caring.
-She finally brought out a Prada shoe that had panache!
+She never stopped trying, she always smiled and she was encouraging and caring.
+Finally, she brought out a Prada shoe that had panache!
 I loved it.
 Now she had to make the left shoe feel comfortable on my swollen foot!
 She continued taking the shoe into the back room to the stretching machine!

 During this time we did not stop chattering.
 We laughed, and we talked about our lives.
 She asked if I had a career.
 I told her I owned a website HoneyGood.com.
 She signed up in front of me!
 She told me she was a single woman who always worked.
 We were two mature women who bonded over a pair of Prada walking shoes!
 How lucky was I?